Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

 - hot to ensure that all possibilities are considered?
 - hot to keep from looping?
 - hot to do all this efficiently?

+Answer
+- keep a dp table for each stage
+- avoid considerable of non optimal sub solutions
+- avoid re computation of optimal sub solutions
+- trade space for time